QuicSDN: Transitioning from TCP to QUIC for Southbound Communication in SDNs: Implementation

 \subsection{RYU}

-In tcpSDN, RYU apps inherit the \gls{TCP} transport layer infrastructure in the form of base classes.
-The most important base class is \texttt{OFPHandler}.
-It declares a controller base class object called \texttt{OpenFlowController}.
-Inside the \texttt{OpenFlowController} object, a server is spawned to receive and process all packets via an event loop.
-Any packet sent to the server will be pushed to the RYU app for processing.
-In quicSDN, to make RYU \gls{UDP}-based, the first task is to replace the \gls{TCP} infrastructure and have RYU spawn a \gls{UDP} server instead.
+In tcpSDN, RYU inherits the \gls{TCP} transport layer infrastructure in the form of base classes.
+The most important base class is \texttt{OFPHandler}, which declares a controller base class object called \texttt{OpenFlowController}.
+Inside this object, a server is spawned to receive and process all the received packets via an event loop.
+Any packet received will be pushed to the RYU app for processing.
+In quicSDN, to make RYU compatible with \gls{UDP}, the first task is to replace the \gls{TCP} infrastructure and have RYU spawn a \gls{UDP} server instead.
 This modification is challenging due to RYU's current event loop callback mechanism.
-RYU apps \openflowryuapp{} and \ovsdbryuapp{} are started with the \gls{CLI} command: \begin{itemize} \item [\texttt{\$}] \texttt{ryu-manager --ofp-listen-port <port num> <app name>} \end{itemize} It is important to note that no changes were made in \openflowryuapp{} or \ovsdbryuapp{}'s state machines.
-In tcpSDN, packets are processed in the eventlet library which is implemented using Greensocket.
-We modify the RYU event loop to make sure that packets are not pushed to the library, but are instead processed in the app itself.
-For quicSDN, we introduce a new packet processing mechanism at the socket handling layer increases processing speeds.
-Appendix \ref{ryu_appendix} shows the implementation for \openflowryuapp{} and \ovsdbryuapp{}.
-The OpenFlow and OVSDB controllers both use the same transport layer infrastructure.
+This callback mechanism is based on asynchronous \gls{TCP} socket, which is a part of eventlet I/O library.
+In order to make it \gls{UDP} based, first the eventlet library needs to be changed to support \gls{UDP} sockets.
+Moreover, RYU needs to implement the server based on the eventlet library \gls{UDP} sockets.
+In quicSDN, the RYU applications \openflowryuapp{} and \ovsdbryuapp{} are started using the following \glspl{CLI} commands: \begin{itemize} \item [\texttt{\$}] \texttt{ryu-manager --ofp-listen-port <port num> <app name>} \item [\texttt{\$}] \texttt{ryu-manager <OVSDB app name>} \end{itemize} Note that no changes were made to the state machines of \openflowryuapp{} and \ovsdbryuapp{}.
+In tcpSDN, packets are processed in the eventlet library which is implemented using GreenSocket.
+We modified the RYU event loop to make sure that packets are directly pushed from eventlet library to be processed in the app itself.
+The OpenFlow (\openflowryuapp{}) and \gls{OVSDB} (\ovsdbryuapp{}) controllers both use the same transport layer infrastructure.